Women-Coding-Community/wcc-frontend/README.md

 # WCC Frontend Application

-This is the FE application (NextJS) for WCC main website.
+This is the FE application (NextJS) for Women Coding Community website.

 ## Requirements